Short Answer Test Preparation Tips

 - Short Answer: Assumes that the reader of the answer is an expert.
 The reader of the short answer is checking the knowledge of the author of the answer against a specific standard.

-- Short Essay: Assumes the reader of the reader is not familiar or education on the topic being addressed.
+- Short Essay: Assumes the reader is not familiar or educated on the topic being addressed.
 As part of the essay an overview should be provided.

 - Short Answer: Typically, very short--no more than 3 to 4 sentences.
 The more concise the better.